grafana/attic/README.md

 5. Paste these four items into the fields in the Azure Monitor API Details section:
     ![Azure Monitor API Details](https://raw.githubusercontent.com/grafana/azure-monitor-datasource/master/src/img/config_2_azure_monitor_api_details.png)

+6. If you are also using the Azure Log Analytics service, then you need to specify these two config values (or you can reuse the Client Id and Secret from the previous step).
+    - Client Id (Azure Active Directory -> App Registrations -> Choose your app -> Application ID)
+    - Client Secret ( Azure Active Directory -> App Registrations -> Choose your app -> Keys -> Create a key -> Use client secret)

-6. If you are are using  Application Insights, then you need two pieces of information from the Azure Portal (see link above for detailed instructions):
+7. If you are are using  Application Insights, then you need two pieces of information from the Azure Portal (see link above for detailed instructions):
     - Application ID
     - API Key

-7. Paste these two items into the appropriate fields in the Application Insights API Details section:
+8. Paste these two items into the appropriate fields in the Application Insights API Details section:
     ![Application Insights API Details](https://raw.githubusercontent.com/grafana/azure-monitor-datasource/master/src/img/config_3_app_insights_api_details.png)

-8. Test that the configuration details are correct by clicking on the "Save & Test" button:
+9. Test that the configuration details are correct by clicking on the "Save & Test" button:
     ![Azure Monitor API Details](https://raw.githubusercontent.com/grafana/azure-monitor-datasource/master/src/img/config_4_save_and_test.png)

 Alternatively on step 4 if creating a new Azure Active Directory App, use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest):